-NOTE: DR. DOMEYER WILL BE ON VACATION FROM JAN 18-FEB 3.
-PLAN AHEAD
+NOTE: DR. DOMEYER WILL BE OUT OF THE OFFICE FROM JAN 18-FEB 3.

 STOCK UP ON FLEA PREVENTION BEFORE YOU HEAD SOUTH